Sobolev, Besov and Paley-Wiener vectors in Banach and Hilbert spaces: Shannon sampling, Paley-Wiener frames and abstract Besov subspaces

 For a function $F$ on $[0, \infty)$ which is bounded and measurable with respect to $dm$ one can introduce the operator $\FSL$ by using the formula

 If $F$ is real-valued the operator $\FSL$ is self-adjoint.

-\begin{rem} In many applications $L$ is a second-order differential operator and then $\sqrt{L}$ is a first-order pseudo-differential operator. \end{rem} \begin{defn} For $\sqrt{L}$ as above we will say that a vector $f \in\mathbf{H}$ belongs to the {\it Paley-Wiener space} $\PWoL$ if the support of the Spectral Fourier Transform $\mathcal{F}f$ is contained in $[0, \omega]$. \end{defn} The next two facts are obvious. \begin{thm}The spaces $\PWoL$ have the following properties: \begin{enumerate} \item the space $\PWoL$ is a linear closed subspace in $\mathbf{H}$. \item the space $\bigcup _{ \omega >0}\PWoL$ is dense in $\mathbf{H}$; \end{enumerate} \end{thm} Next we denote by $\mathbf{H}^{k}$ the domain of $L^{k/2}$.
+\begin{remark} In many applications $L$ is a second-order differential operator and then $\sqrt{L}$ is a first-order pseudo-differential operator. \end{remark} \begin{definition} For $\sqrt{L}$ as above we will say that a vector $f \in\mathbf{H}$ belongs to the {\it Paley-Wiener space} $\PWoL$ if the support of the Spectral Fourier Transform $\mathcal{F}f$ is contained in $[0, \omega]$. \end{definition} The next two facts are obvious. \begin{theorem}The spaces $\PWoL$ have the following properties: \begin{enumerate} \item the space $\PWoL$ is a linear closed subspace in $\mathbf{H}$. \item the space $\bigcup _{ \omega >0}\PWoL$ is dense in $\mathbf{H}$; \end{enumerate} \end{theorem} Next we denote by $\mathbf{H}^{k}$ the domain of $L^{k/2}$.
 It is a Banach space, equipped with the graph norm $\|f\|_{k}=\|f\|_{\mathbf{H}} +\|L^{k/2}f\|_{\mathbf{H}} $.
 The next theorem contains generalizations of several results from classical harmonic analysis (in particular the Paley-Wiener theorem).
-It follows from our results in \cite{Pes00}. \begin{thm} The following statements hold: \begin{enumerate} \item (Bernstein inequality) $f \in \PWoL$ if and only if $ f \in \mathbf{H}^{\infty}=\bigcap_{k=1}^{\infty}\mathbf{H}^{k}$, and the following Bernstein inequalities holds true
+It follows from our results in \cite{Pes00}. \begin{theorem} The following statements hold: \begin{enumerate} \item (Bernstein inequality) $f \in \PWoL$ if and only if $ f \in \mathbf{H}^{\infty}=\bigcap_{k=1}^{\infty}\mathbf{H}^{k}$, and the following Bernstein inequalities holds true

 \item (Paley-Wiener theorem) $f \in \PWoL$ if and only if for every $g\in\mathbf{H}$ the scalar-valued function of the real variable $ t \mapsto \langle e^{it\sqrt{L}}f,g \rangle $ is bounded on the real line and has an extension to the complex plane as an entire function of the exponential type $\omega$; \item (Riesz-Boas interpolation formula) $f \in \PWoL$ if and only if $ f \in \mathbf{H}^{\infty}$ and the following Riesz-Boas interpolation formula holds for all $\omega > 0$: